tahoma2d/tahoma2d_docs/source/installing_tahoma.rst

 .. _installing_on_os_x:

-Installing on OS X
+Installing on macOS
 ------------------
-Follow these steps:
+Download the macOS dmg file and follow these steps:

 1. Double click on the dmg package.

-2. Drag the Tahoma program to the Application folder
+2. Drag the Tahoma program to the Applications folder

 3. Double click and start drawing.